hew33/CPI-for-Electricity-Time-Series-Forecasting/README.md

 # CPI-for-Electricity-Time-Series-Forecasting
 Forecasting the 2020 CPI for electricity based on monthly CPI for electricity dataset with over 100 hundred years monthly records since 1913.
 ## Introduction
-Electricity is a very important energy of every person in this world.
-This project is aimed to forecast the future electricity comsumption in 2020.
+Electricity is very important energy of every person in this world.
+This project is aimed to forecast the future electricity consumption in 2020.
 Data can be found on FRED at https://fred.stlouisfed.org/series/CUUR0000SEHF01
 ## Steps
 1. Data Gathering, Assessing, and Cleaning
 <br>      a.
 Rename the column with an appropriate name